 Ashwagandha and Cortisol

-In today’s busy world, stress is one of the biggest issues individuals are facing.
+In today’s busy world, stress is one of the most significant issues individuals face.
 It has no favorites, from the stay-at-home mom to the campus student, the janitor, and the 7th-floor executives.

 The body’s response to a stressor, such as a lion randomly walking into your compound, is important.
 It is what enables us to run or fight.
-However, in a world where lions are not a common threat, people still have stress levels equivalent to those of the caveman era, only the stressors are not as quickly resolved.
-The result is consistently high levels of cortisol in the body.
+However, in a world where lions are not a common threat, people still exhibit stress levels comparable to those of the caveman era, although the stressors are not resolved as quickly.
+The result is consistently elevated cortisol levels in the body.

 This familiar hormone causes the following: